Internship requirements

 The 15-week program consists of:

-- Week 1: Orientation with internship coordinator
+- Week 1: orientation with the internship coordinator

 - Rotation 1 (six weeks) and rotation 2 (six weeks) with a certified child life specialist